chuck-stein/libzy/README.md

 - try Dan's mockup font to see how it compares to varela round
 - handle failed API calls
 - show number of results on each genre option chip
-- fix bug in SelectGenresActivity where you can't scroll after changing orientation
 - make bottom of UI layout relative to nav bar
 - sort order selector for BrowseResultsActivity (alphabetical, num albums)
 - labeled scroll bar for BrowseResultsActivity